jean79/yested/README.md

 * Strongly typed development of a whole application.
 * Simple and extensible DSL language for easy application constructon.
 * Simple development of new components and attachement to DSL
-* Damn easy wrapping of 3rd party Java libraries (thanks to Kotlin)
+* Damn easy wrapping of 3rd party Javascript libraries (thanks to Kotlin)
 * Provides wrapper for CSS framework: Twitter Bootstrap 3
 * Provides wrapper for Chart.js charting library